ibudasov/ibudasov.github.io/wiki/Network.md

 - Each host has an address within that space
 - https://www.youtube.com/watch?v=H7-NR3Q3BeI&list=PLIFyRwBY_4bRLmKfP1KnZA6rZbRHtxmXi&index=2&t=655s

+## BGP

+Border Gateway Protocol, is a protocol used to exchange routing information across autonomous systems on the internet.
+In the context of cloud engineering, BGP is often used in conjunction with VPNs or Direct Connect (in AWS) / ExpressRoute (in Azure) / Cloud Interconnect (in Google Cloud) for routing traffic between your on-premises network and your VPCs in the cloud.

+BGP can be used to advertise the routes of your on-premises network to the cloud, and vice versa.

+- Autonomous Systems (AS): An Autonomous System is a network or group of networks under the control of a single entity, such as an ISP or a large enterprise.
+Each AS is assigned a unique number, known as an Autonomous System Number (ASN).
+- BGP Peering: BGP routers form a TCP connection with each other, known as a peering session, to exchange BGP messages.
+Peering can be internal (iBGP) within the same AS, or external (eBGP) between different ASes.
+- BGP Routes and NLRI: BGP uses Network Layer Reachability Information (NLRI) to identify a route.
+NLRI includes the IP prefix (network address and subnet mask) and other attributes.
+- BGP Attributes: BGP uses attributes in its routing decisions.
+Some of the most important attributes are AS-PATH (the path a route has taken through different ASes), NEXT-HOP (the next hop IP address to reach the destination), and MED (Metric used for path selection).
+- BGP Route Selection: BGP uses a complex decision process to select the best path.
+It considers multiple factors, including the length of the AS-PATH, the origin of the route, and the values of various BGP attributes.
+- BGP Advertisement: Once BGP selects a best path, it advertises that path to its peers.
+This advertisement includes the NLRI and the associated BGP attributes.
+- BGP Convergence: BGP convergence is the process of all BGP routers in the network agreeing on the best paths.
+This can take some time, especially in large networks.
+- BGP Stability Features: BGP includes features to maintain stability in the face of network changes.
+These include route dampening (which suppresses unstable routes) and BGP Graceful Restart (which allows BGP to recover from failures without disrupting network traffic).

 ## Connestivity directions
 - Dept to Dept (East-West)
 - Public to Internal (North-South)